fission/fission.io/content/en/blog/8-must-know-serverless-terms.md

 ### Microservices

 Back in the day, a typical application code used to be one large file with lots of lines of codes.
-Developing them wasn’t easy and updating/maintaining them was a herculean task.
+Developing them wasn’t easy and updating/maintaining them was a Herculean task.
 Realizing that problem, we started making our code more and more loosely coupled eventually leading to microservices.

 Microservice architectural pattern is where a software is composed of **many small independent services** that communicate with each other using APIs.
-Each of these micro services can be developed, upgraded and deployed without affecting the other services.
+Each of these microservices can be developed, upgraded and deployed without affecting the other services.
 Each of these services have the ability to **independently scale** to meet the peak demands.

 The best part that I like is that each of these services can be written in a completely different language using different tools.